-From smartphones and drones to mirrorless and action cameras, take a look at our in-depth list of the 30 best travel cameras of 2018 – tried and tested by travel bloggers at the top of their game!
+From smartphones and drones to mirrorless and action cameras, take a look at our in-depth list of the 30 best blogging cameras of 2019 – tried and tested by travel bloggers at the top of their game!

 We asked some of our favourite bloggers about the cameras they use for business and pleasure.
 After all, outside of the professionals, bloggers are some of the most passionate photographers around – and much more relatable too!